-- Individuals. - Arts and humanities organizations with fifty-one percent (51%) of the organization's activities occurring outside of the District of Columbia. - Organizations proposing project(s) with overlapping scope from a prior CP or Facilities and Buildings cycle. - Tax-Exempt organizations other than 501(c)(3) designated entities. - Organizations that require "fiscal agents", for-profit organizations, private foundations, political organizations, colleges, universities, foreign governments, federal government entities, public charter schools, Parent Teacher Organizations/Associations, and other District of Columbia government agencies, including DC Public Schools. - Private clubs and organizations that prohibit membership based upon race, gender, color, religion, or any other classes identified in the District of Columbia Human Rights Act. - Organizations submitting an application whose content is combined with the application of another organization.
-Proposed projects must be "stand-alone" projects. - Organizations headquartered outside of the District of Columbia. - Prospective applicants debarred from procurements by the federal government, the Government of the District of Columbia or any governmental entity. - Organizations which, at the time of application, do not possess the minimum lease obligation for the following CP project types: - Short-Term Capital Project: must have at least one year remaining on their co-signed lease or occupancy agreement. - Long-Term Capital Project: must either own their facility or have at least seven years remaining on their co-signed lease or occupancy agreement.
+- Organizations that require "fiscal agents", for-profit organizations, private foundations, political organizations, colleges, universities, foreign governments, federal government entities, public charter schools, Parent Teacher Organizations/Associations, and other District of Columbia government agencies, including DC Public Schools. - Private clubs and organizations that prohibit membership based upon race, gender, color, religion, or any other classes identified in the District of Columbia Human Rights Act. - Organizations submitting an application whose content is combined with the application of another organization.
+Proposed projects shall be "stand-alone" projects. - Organizations headquartered outside of the District of Columbia. - Prospective applicants debarred from procurements by the federal government, the Government of the District of Columbia or any governmental entity. - Organizations which, at the time of application, do not possess the minimum lease obligation for the following CP project types: